fpirsch/twin-bcrypt/README.md

     * `cost` - [OPTIONAL] - Default 10.
 This value is logarithmic, the actual number of iterations used will be 2<sup>cost</sup> : increasing the cost by 1 will double the amount of time taken.
 * `hashSync(data, salt)`
     * `data` - [REQUIRED] - the data to be encrypted.
-    * `salt` - [REQUIRED] - the salt to be used in encryption.
+    * `salt` - [OPTIONAL] - the salt to be used in encryption.
 If specified as a number then a salt will be generated and used.
 * `hash(data, salt, progress, cb)`
     * `data` - [REQUIRED] - the data to be encrypted.
-    * `salt` - [REQUIRED] - the salt to be used to hash the password.
+    * `salt` - [OPTIONAL] - the salt to be used to hash the password.
 If specified as a number then a salt will be generated and used.
     * `progress` - [OPTIONAL] - a callback to be called during the hash calculation to signify progress
     * `callback` - [REQUIRED] - a callback to be fired once the data has been encrypted.
         * `error` - First parameter to the callback detailing any errors.